jaspector

 Albany states all building, plumbing, electrical, mechanical, encroachment, and EPSC permit applications are handled through its ePermitting site; statewide Oregon rules also require permits for new construction and many structural, plumbing, mechanical, and electrical changes.

-Typical processing time is Not posted on the main page; varies by project type..
+Building permit processing times in Albany, OR typically run Not posted on the main page; varies by project type..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Albany, OR.
 The following work is generally exempt: Work listed by Oregon BCD as exempt for one- and two-family dwellings, such as some minor non-structural repairs and decks or porches not more than 30 inches above grade; Work exempt from a building permit may still need plumbing, mechanical, or electrical permits.
+When in doubt, confirm with the local building department before starting work.